mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   date of an image when available (available as the "original_date_visible" variable)
-* Moved unit testing system from nosetests to py.test so we can better handle issues with sqlalchemy exploding with different database configurations.
+* Moved unit testing system from nosetests to py.test so we can better handle issues with SQLAlchemy exploding with different database configurations.
 Long story :)
 * You can now disable the ability to post comments.
 * Tags now can be up to length 255 characters by default.